pradyumnac26/pradyumnac26/README.md

 ---

-✨ *"Engineering scalable systems at the intersection of AI, distributed computing, and cloud-native delivery — with a bias for pragmatic outcomes."* ✨
+✨ *"Building Production AI systems, on top of scalable distributed backends and cloud-native infrastructure"* ✨

 </div>